Davao del Norte Sports Complex

 The Davao del Norte Sports and Tourism Complex (DNSTC) is a sports complex in Tagum, Davao del Norte, Philippines, and is the largest sports complex in the Davao region.
 It was built on the area of the former Davao Sports Complex, torn down by fire in 2003.
-Construction began and ended on two significant dates: 11-11-11 (11 November 2011) and 12-12-12 (12 December 2012).

-The complex is the main hub for the 2015 Palarong Pambansa events, including the opening and closing ceremonies.

-The stadium is now the home of Philippines Football League outfit Davao Aguilas F.C. since their founding in 2017.
+The sports complex was the main hub for 2015 Palarong Pambansa events, including the opening and closing ceremonies.
+The stadium is the home of Davao Aguilas F.C. since their founding in 2017.

 History

-A previous sports facility called the Davao Sports Complex stood in the lot where the future DNSTC is to be built; the old sports complex consisted of two wooden grandstands and a partially-covered gymnasium, with a gravel athletics track, a partially-turfed football field, and a gravel baseball diamond.
+A previous sports facility called the Davao Sports Complex stood in the lot where the new DNSTC was built; the old sports complex consisted of two wooden grandstands and a partially covered gymnasium, with a gravel athletics track, a football field, and a gravel baseball court.
 The lot was then used as a motocross track.

 In 2007, plans were being made to reconstruct the sports complex using better materials with an avant-garde design, with the aim of building the most modern sports facility throughout the Philippines.
-The initial design was drawn up and presented in 2008; this was designed by Sol U. Flores (who also designed the New City Hall of Tagum).
-The initial cost for the reconstruction project amounted to PHP350 million.
-However, the financial crisis of 2007–2008 caused the prices for the project materials (which were mostly imported) to exceed the budget.
+The initial design was drawn up and presented in 2008.
+The initial cost for the reconstruction project amounted to PHP 350 million.
+However, the 2008 financial crisis caused the prices for the project materials to exceed the budget.
 This prompted the provincial government to use the budget for other services.

 In 2011, Davao del Norte Governor Rodolfo P. Del Rosario revived the project as part of the province's bid to host the 2015 Palarong Pambansa, but this time it followed a more conventional design.
 Project cost amounted to PHP 243 million.
 Construction began on 11 November 2011 and was completed on the target date of 12 December 2012.

-The Provincial Government plans to construct a sports academy within the DNSTC after the 2015 Palarong Pambansa in order to support the province's sports development programs for its homegrown athletes and athletes throughout Mindanao and the entire country as well.

-After confirming its participation in the Philippines Football League, the Davao Aguilas announced that they will be using the stadium as their home ground for the PFL.